gemfast/server/README.md

 ## Why Gemfast

+* Speed and Simplicity: Single static binary, no Ruby or external dependencies required.
+* Self-hosting: Lets teams mirror, cache, and serve both public and private gems.
+* Security: Integrates with the ruby-advisory-db to block gems with known vulnerabilities.
-Gemfast was created for users who need to self-host their rubygems and want something quick to setup and easy to manage.
-Gemfast allows users to mirror and cache gems from rubygems.org as well as upload their own internally developed gems which can't be distributed publically.
-It supports both the legacy Dependency API and the newer Compact Index API.
+* Modern Features: Supports both the legacy Dependency API and the newer Compact Index API.

-Gemfast has the following unique benefits:

-* Two installation methods: [Docker Image](#docker) or precompiled binaries
-* No need to install/upgrade/manage a version of Ruby on the server
-* No external server dependencies like postgres, redis or memcached
-* User login via GitHub oAuth
-* Allow/Deny gems based on CVE severity or a regex list using the [ruby-advisory-db](https://github.com/rubysec/ruby-advisory-db)
-* Performance benefits of Go
+* Easy Setup: Configurable via a single HCL file, with Docker and prebuilt binaries available.
+* Authentication: Supports local and GitHub OAuth login, with role-based access control.
+* UI: Provides a web UI for browsing/searching gems (experimental).

 ## Installing